condense9/hark-lang/guide/src/002_03_language_reference.md

 It takes an argument, `obj`, extracts some metadata and some "chunks" of data, processes those chunks, and saves the results to a database.

-C9 primitives come in three shapes:
-- decorators
-- keywords
-- data types

-There's also a standard library of useful things.

-In C9, all primitives are capitalised.
+In C9, all primitives and standard library items are capitalised (@Func, Map, If, Nullp in `process`).

+Instead of the two star imports at the top, you may import things individually if you prefer.

 ## Decorators